algebraic-graphs/agda/README.md

-# alga-proofs
+# The theory of algebraic graphs

-Machine-checked proofs for the theory of algebraic graphs
+We use Agda to formalise the theory of [algebraic graphs](https://github.com/snowleopard/alga) and prove a few key theorems.